nameisvinay/DSA-journey/revision_tracker_linear.md

     - sum of n natural number
     - another approach (xor for all 0 to n+1 and xor of each num in nums) xor of both is our result
 * [283.
 Move Zeroes](https://leetcode.com/problems/move-zeroes/) – Easy
+    - place pointer at 0 and traverse till found != 0 in array if found swap with pointer and increment pointer.
 * [674.
 Longest Continuous Increasing Subsequence](https://leetcode.com/problems/longest-continuous-increasing-subsequence/) – Easy
 * [717.
 1-bit and 2-bit Characters](https://leetcode.com/problems/1-bit-and-2-bit-characters/) – Easy
 * [57.
 Insert Interval](https://leetcode.com/problems/insert-interval/) – Medium